biolab/scorange-hugo/content/blog/Linage Differentiation.md

 We will be using the same single cell data from human preimplantation embryos as in the previous <a href=”https://singlecell.biolab.si/blog/x-and-y-chromosome-in-embryos/”>blog</a>.
 The data was published by <a href=” https://www.cell.com/fulltext/S0092-8674(16)30280-X”>Petropoulos <i> et al. </i> </a>and is deposited in ArrayExpress database under the accession number <a href=”https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3929/”>E-MTAB-3929</a>.
 <br>

-Naturally, we have to start by loading the data into Orange and pre-processing it using the familiar workflow with the following widgets: Load Data, Gene Name Matcher, Create Class to sort cells by sampling day and of course Single Cell Preprocess to normalise the data and select 500 most variable genes.
+Naturally, we have to start by loading the data into Orange and pre-processing it using the familiar workflow with the following widgets: Load Data, Genes, Create Class to sort cells by sampling day and of course Single Cell Preprocess to normalise the data and select 500 most variable genes.
 \
 \
-{{% figure src="/blog_img/2019-05-10/workfow_linage_1.png" width="85%" height="85%" %}}
+{{% figure src="/blog_img/2019-05-10/workfow_linage_1.png" width="75%" height="75%" %}}
 \
 \
 To show that cells expression changes with time, we cluster the cells using the Louvain Clustering widget with resolution set to 1.7 and k-neighbours to 100. t-SNE distinctly depicts 7 clusters.
 E4 and E5 samples are slightly divided, which complies with the fact that Petropoulos <i>et al.</i> sampled those cells at two occasions 4-6 hours apart.